Aug 5

 Barrels of cutting per foot drilled = Dh2 x (1 – % porosity) ÷1029.4

-Where: Dh is hole diameter.
+Where: Dh is hole diameter in inch.

 Example: Determine barrels of cuttings drilled for one foot of 6-1/8 inch hole with 25% (0.25) porosity: